IBM/ibm-generative-ai/README.md

 # IBM Generative AI Python SDK

 IBM Generative AI is a Python library built on the REST interface of IBM Workbench to bring IBM Gen AI into Python programs and to also extend with useful operations and types.

-*This is an early access library and requires inventation to use https://workbench.res.ibm.com.*
+*This is an early access library and requires invitation to use https://workbench.res.ibm.com.*

 ## <a name='TableofContents'></a>Table of Contents